Abu Dhabi enjoys a sub-tropical arid climate with year-round sunshine and very little rainfall.

-All major international credit cards are generally accepted in shopping malls, larger supermarkets and stores, hotels and restaurants.
+The monetary unit is the Dirham (Dh or AED) which is divided into 100 fils.
+Its worth buying currency in advance, however you will have plenty of opportunity to change currency when and if you need it.
+All major international credit cards are generally accepted in shopping malls, larger supermarkets, stores, hotels and restaurants.
 Smaller retail shops and small restaurants however, prefer to deal in cash.

 The electricity supply in Abu Dhabi is 220/240 volts at 50 cycles.
 Plug points are the same as in the UK.